 The Hub Network

 HUBs are one of our solutions.
-We’ve developed three HUBs in Cornish communities.
+We’ve developed four HUBs in Cornish communities.
 HUBs are safe, welcoming spaces in the heart of communities, where people of all ages come for a chat.
 HUBs bring together support services: health, social care, financial and careers advice, wellbeing support, and signposting services.
 We run high-quality activities, workshops, and training to promote engagement, wellbeing, and skill development, including exercise classes, educational workshops, and art and cultural activities.
 The HUB Network enables shared learning and resources, creating resilient community infrastructures that improve the wider determinants of health and increase enterprise.

 Perranporth Community Hub